-The applications are downloadable fillable WORD forms that must be filled out in full and submitted to MDA in the original WORD format by close of business (5:00 PM EST) on or before the proposal deadline, as stated in the RFP.
-Accompanied documents may be in WORD, PDF or other commonly supported formats.
+The applications are accessible via the Maryland OneStop portal, and must be filled out in full and submitted to MDA by close of business (before 5:01 PM EST) on or before the proposal deadline, as stated in the RFP.
+Accompanied documents may be Word, PDF, or other commonly supported formats.